disarmyouwitha/bobber_bot/README.md

 # [thresh.py]:
 > Running this script will start the "main loop" which will take you through calibration, then start the bot!
-> After calibrating you can start the bot and it will press "8" to fish and begin to look for the bobber.
-> Once found it will use your audio to listen for the sound of the splash to catch your fish!

 # [audio.py]:
 > A small test script to make sure you are recording sound from your Input source.
 (Mic/Speakers)

 > Used to figure out the indexes/threshold if the preset ones dont work for you!

 # [AT THE MOMENT]:
-> > The bot will cast `Baubles from "9"` onto `fishing pole on "7"` when it starts, then use the `fishing skill on "8"`.
+> The bot will cast `Baubles from "9"` onto `fishing pole on "7"` when it starts, then use the `fishing skill on "8"`.

-> > It will track the bobber by using the HSV threshold set during calibration.. this usually only takes a few gueses.
+> It will track the bobber by using the HSV threshold set during calibration.. this usually only takes a few gueses.

-> > It verifies that it has found the bobber by checking the location of the `Fishing Bobber` tooltip when the bobber is moused-over.
+> It verifies that it has found the bobber by checking the location of the `Fishing Bobber` tooltip when the bobber is moused-over.

-> > Once the bobber is found it enters a ~25 second loop where it's listening for the SPLASH sound using a volume threshold.
+> Once the bobber is found it enters a ~25 second loop where it's listening for the SPLASH sound using a volume threshold.
-^ (This file may eventually be renamed, once I get everything working)~

 # [Python3 re-write]:
 > brew install python3 # If you need python

 > brew install portaudio

 > python3 -m pip install pyaudio

 > python3 -m pip install imageio

 > python3 -m pip install pyautogui

 > python3 -m pip install playsound

 > python3 -m pip install opencv-python

-> > https://github.com/mattingalls/Soundflower # Enables piping system output to virtual input (so you don't have to use the mic for splash detction)
+> *https://github.com/mattingalls/Soundflower* # Enables piping system output to virtual input (so you don't have to use the mic for splash detction)